Madsir/madsirstudio.github.io/README.md

 <br>
 **DIGITAL ASSETS**

-Cutscheme  | Cutscene Maker: Easily create and control cutscenes.
-Infinite camera shots.
-Can control multiple cutscenes in one scene.<br><br>
+Cutscheme  | Cutscene Maker: Create and control cinematic sequences in your Unity game.
+Direct any type of camera, customize all your camera shots, apply effects, manage audio, enable skipping, control objects in the scene, and much more.<br><br>
-Utterer | Multi-Tool: Easily add dialogue and captions to any Unity game.
+Utterer | Add dialogue and captions to your Unity game.
 Includes localization framework, dynamic string interpolation, and .csv/.txt import/export features.<br><br>
 Earchestra | Sound Manager & Playlist Creator: Create and store infinite audio playlists.
 Access and command all of them from any script in the scene by using Earchestra's Maestro Methods.<br><br>
 <br>
 Copyright 2019 - 2025 Madsir Studio